05K4R/wader-functions/API.md

 # API Reference
 The following functions are documented for easy reference, and should be expected to change until version 1 of Wader Functions.
-At the moment, functions can only be called by a user that has signed in, so all references to *you* refers to that signed in user.
-All input and output uses JSON.
+All input and output is JSON.

 ## updateProfile
 Update a profile, or create it if it doesn't exist.